acannizzaro/ELK-Stack-Project/README.md

 The **jump box** machine and **ELK Stack** machine can accept connections from the Internet.
 Access to these machines is only allowed from the IP address `73.66.116.101`
 - **Note**: This will change, as it is based off of the current local machine IP.

 Machines _within_ the network can only be accessed by **each other**.
-The DVWA 1, DVWA 2, and DVWA 3 VMs send traffic to the ELK server.
+The DVWA 1, DVWA 2, and DVWA 3 VMs can receive HTTP traffic on port 80 from the **load balancer**, they then send telemetry data to the ELK server.

 A summary of the access policies in place can be found in the table below.